gpuweb/WSL/Spec/source/index.rst

 To check a do-while statement:

 #.
-If the control-flow around this statement is uniform
+Check that the condition is well-typed, of type ``bool``
 #.
-And the condition is a well-typed expression in uniform control flow, of type uniform ``bool``
+Check that the body of the loop is a well-typed statement whose behaviours we will call B
 #.
-And the body of the loop is a well-typed statement in uniform control flow, whose behaviours we will call B
-   #.
-And B does not contain any non-uniform behaviour
-   #.
-And B does not contain a return of a pointer type, or of an array reference type
-   #.
-Then the do-while statement is well-typed, and its behaviours is B, from which Break and Continue behaviours have been removed (if they were present) and to which Nothing has been added

-#.
-Else

-   #.
-Check that the condition is a well-typed expression in non-uniform control-flow, of type ``bool``
-   #.
-Check that the body of the loop is a well-typed statement in non-uniform control-flow, whose behaviours we will call B
-   #.
 Check that B does not contain a return of a pointer type, or of an array reference type
 #.
 Make a new set of behaviours from B by removing Break and Continue (if they are present) and adding Nothing.
 #.
 Then the do-while statement is well-typed, and its behaviours is this new set

 .. math::
     :nowrap:

     \begin{align*}
-        \ottdruledoXXwhileXXuniform{}\\
         \ottdruledoXXwhile{}
     \end{align*}